 Lloyd G. Schermer

-He is the former CEO of Lee Enterprises, Davenport Iowa.
-He is a former Publisher of the Kewanee Star Courier, Kewanee, Illinois, and the Missoulian, Missoula Montanta.
+Lloyd is the former CEO of Lee Enterprises, Davenport, Iowa.
+He is a former publisher of the Kewanee Star Courier, Kewanee, Illinois, and the Missoulian, Missoula, Montanta.
 The Kewanee Star Courier was responsible for passage (1958) of the first strip mining legislation in Illinois.
 The Missoulian was responsible for the passage of the first air and water pollution legislation (1969) in Montana.
 As a result, the sterile Clark Fork River of the Columbia River became a blue ribbon trout stream.
 The Missoulian was responsible for establishing the Great Bear Wilderness (300,000 acres) and the Scapegoat Wilderness (120,000) being added to the existing 1 million acre Bob Marshal Wilderness.
-In a second career his antique wood type sculptures have been added to the Smithsonian American Art Museum and four other museums.
-Boards include honorary or life memberships in the Smithsonian National Board, the Aspen Institute, Aspen Center for Environmental Studies and the World Wildlife Fund.
+In a second career, his antique wood type sculptures have been added to the Smithsonian American Art Museum and four other museums.
+Boards include honorary or life memberships in the Smithsonian National Board, the Aspen Institute, Aspen Center for Environmental Studies, and the World Wildlife Fund.

 Angus Wright, Ph.D., was Professor Emeritus of Environmental Studies at California State University, Sacramento.
 He was the author of To Inherit the Earth: The Landless Movement and the Struggle for a New Brazil (2003) and The Death of Ramon Gonzalez; The Modern Agricultural Dilemma (1990).
 He served as Chair of Environmental Studies CSUS, President of the board of Food First! and Pesticide Action Network, and was a member of the independent citizen review panel of the Inter-American Development Bank.